 One trick is to incorporate accent items that help tie the metals together.
 For instance, we added a gorgeous and colorful Hunt Slonum painting above the fireplace and a large scale area rug to complement our mix.
 While the art includes warm yellow hues, both the art and the rug offer soft shades of cooler blue and gray, creating one cohesive design with mixed metals.

-Rule to break: Arrange all furniture around the fireplace
+Design Rule #4: Arrange all furniture around the fireplace

-Rule to break: Small spaces require teeny tiny furniture
+Design Rule #5: Small spaces require teeny tiny furniture

 Although I believe it’s good to keep room scale and proportions in mind when creating a design, I don’t think they need to completely dictate it.
 When you fill a small space with ONLY small furniture it can make the room feel even smaller.